Ruan-pysoft/platformer/architecture.md

 Currently, it doesn't really do much, just serving as an abstraction layer in-between the `main` function and different `Scenes`, and handles some minimal library abstraction.

 In debug builds it also keeps track of the fps over a five second period and draws a historical fps graph, which is handled through file-level global variables.
-This is bad practice, however it is only used as a quick debugging tool in development/debug builds of the game, and is compiled out of release builds, so I have deemed it acceptable.
+This implementation is not ideal, however it is only used as a quick debugging tool in development/debug builds of the game, and is compiled out of release builds, so I have deemed it acceptable.

-When the game is told to update the game, it just calls the current `Scene`'s update function, providing the current frame time.
+In the `update` method it just calls the current `Scene`'s update method, providing the current frame time.

-When it is told to draw the game, it calls the library's `BeginDrawing` and `EndDrawing` functions so that scenes need not be aware of it (which also theoretically allows nested scenes), calls the scene's draw function, and draws an fps counter in the bottom right corner of the screen.
+In the `draw` method it calls the library's `BeginDrawing` and `EndDrawing` functions so that scenes need not be aware of it (which also theoretically allows nested scenes), calls the scene's draw method, and draws an fps counter in the bottom right corner of the screen.

-When it is told to change scenes, it will call the scene's `post_draw` function to allow for any updates that needs to be done before scenes are changed but not before the current screen is drawn, and then it transitions to a new scene if instructed to do so by the current scene.
+In the `update_scene` method it will call the scene's `post_draw` function to allow for any updates that needs to be done before scenes are changed but not before the current screen is drawn, and then it transitions to a new scene if instructed to do so by the current scene.

 ## The `Scene` Abstraction